Million Dollar Game

 The Million Dollar Game, also known as the (2001 or 1st) XFL Championship, was the lone championship of the original 2001 incarnation of the XFL.
-The game was played on Saturday, April 21, 2001 at the Los Angeles Memorial Coliseum.
+The game was played on Saturday, April 21, 2001, at the Los Angeles Memorial Coliseum.
 Western Division champion Los Angeles Xtreme defeated the western runner-up San Francisco Demons 38–6.

 The game's original name was the "Big Game at the End of the Season;" it was changed during Week 3 of the regular season due to wordiness and concerns over potential to be genericized.
 The "Million Dollar Game" name derived from the pot of one million dollars that would be split among the players of the winning team (with each team having 38 players, each player would receive approximately $26,316 for winning).

+Less than a month after the championship, the league would cease operations following abysmal ratings along with NBC officially parting ways with the league.
+There would not be another XFL champion until 22 years later in which the Arlington Renegades would win the 2023 XFL Championship Game.

 Background

-The Orlando Rage had finished the 10-game regular season with the XFL's best record, 8-2.
+The Orlando Rage had finished the 10-game regular season with the XFL's best record, 8–2.
 Los Angeles was 7–3 while both San Francisco and the Chicago Enforcers each finished 5–5 (thus Orlando and L.A. were the only two teams out of eight to finish with winning records in the regular season; the Memphis Maniax were also 5-5 but San Francisco won the playoff berth on a tie-breaker).
 The last game of the regular season ended up serving as the western division championship; had the Demons won that game, they would have won the division on a tiebreaker with both teams at 6–4.
 Instead, Los Angeles won.

 The 2001 XFL used a crossover playoff format: each division champion would host the second-place team in the other division (the XFL, as with the National Football League, features each team playing its division rivals twice in the regular season, and thus this format avoided making teams play a third time in a season, at least for the first round).
-Los Angeles defeated Chicago 33-16 in their semifinal, while San Francisco upset Orlando 26–25 in their semifinal.
+Los Angeles defeated Chicago 33–16 in their semifinal, while San Francisco upset Orlando 26–25 in their semifinal.